Polaris000/Chaoss_19_Microtasks/README.md

 ## About me
 My name is Aniruddha Karajgi.
 I am in my second year studying Bachelor of Engineering (B.E.)
 Computer Science at
 Birla Institute of Technology and Science, Pilani.
-The university is located in Rajastan, India.
+I am from Mumbai, India, though my current place of residence is Hyderabad, India.